 Unlike a business loan or a home loan, an unsecured personal loan can be spent on a range of personal expenses, from home renovations to medical bills to consolidating credit card debt.

 Applying for a Personal Loan

-Even so, unsecured personal loans typically have lower interest rates than credit cards or payday loans.
-Applying for a personal loan is relatively straightforward and typically requires your basic financial history.
+If you decide a personal loan is right for you, the application process is relatively straightforward.
+You may be asked to submit paperwork, like a photo ID, proof of address, and proof of employment or income.
 Many lenders offer applicants the option to see if they pre-qualify for a loan, which can give them an idea of the rates and terms available to them.

 SoFi Loan Products